-1.2.3 Combustion Studies in Spark-Ignition Engine
+Combustion Studies in Spark-Ignition Engine

-Fig. 1.1 Engine Flame Regime Shown on Da vs. Re_T Plot, From Abraham et al [1985].
+Figure.
+1.1 Engine Flame Regime Shown on Da vs. Re $\tau$ Plot, From Abraham et al [1985]

 Combustion in a SI engine has been observed to be turbulent in nature, governed by the physical and chemical processes and the complex interaction between them.
-Turbulent premixed combustion is essentially characterized by parameters, dimensionless namely turbulent Reynolds number (Re_T), a ratio of turbulence inertial to viscous force and Damkohler number (Da), a ratio of characteristic flow time to characteristic chemical time.
-The other parameter of interest is the ratio of Kolmogorov length scale l_k to laminar flame thickness δ{L_k} which provides a measure of distortion of a laminar flame front by the turbulent flow.
-Turbulent flames are primarily classified into two regimes; namely, the wrinkled flame and the distributed above-mentioned reaction zone, the parameters identify the regime of a flame.
-Many researchers have addressed the question of identifying the regime of flames.
-These studies have engine indicated the value of Da and Re^{T} for a typical SI engine to lie in the wrinkled flame regime as shown in Fig 1.1 - identifying the engine flame among different turbulent flame regimes [Abraham et al, 1985].
-A sufficient condition for the wrinkled flame regime is $l_k >> \delta_L$.
-Abraham et al [1985] has observed the ratio of l_k/δ_L to be more than unity based on engines of different configurations.
+Turbulent premixed combustion is essentially characterized by dimensionless parameters, namely turbulent Reynolds number ( $Re_T$ ), a ratio of turbulence inertial to viscous force and Damkohler number (Da), a ratio of characteristic flow time to characteristic chemical time.
+The other parameter of interest is the ratio of Kolmogorov length scale $l_k$ to laminar flame thickness $\delta_L$ , which provides a measure of distortion of a laminar flame front by the turbulent flow.
+Turbulent flames are primarily classified into two regimes; namely, the wrinkled flame and the distributed reaction zone, the above-mentioned parameters identify the regime of a flame.
+Many researchers have addressed the question of identifying the regime of engine flames.
+These studies have indicated the value of Da and $Re_T$ for a typical SI engine to lie in the wrinkled flame regime as shown in Figure 1.1 - identifying the engine flame among different turbulent flame regimes [Abraham et al, 1985].
+A sufficient condition for the wrinkled flame regime is $l_k \gg \delta_L$ .
+Abraham et al [1985] has observed the ratio of $l_k/\delta_L$ to be more than unity based on engines of different configurations.
 In this case, one definition for laminar flame thickness is the ratio of thermal diffusivity in the reactants to the laminar burning velocity Abraham et al [1985].

 The fact that engine flame is wrinkled [Keck, 1982; Heywood 1988] has been established based on experimental evidence, largely from Schlieren photographs and studies of flame structure using laser diagnostics.
 It is observed that early in the burning process the flame is a thin, moderately wrinkled but simply connected front or reaction sheet between unburned and burned gas.
 The thickness is reported to be about 0.1 mm, which is comparable to the thickness of a laminar flame under the prevailing engine conditions.
 The scale of wrinkles is about 2 mm at engine speeds of 1000 to 2000 rev/min.
 As the flame propagates across the chamber, the flame front is observed to become more convoluted, with the scale of wrinkles tending to decrease with time.
 Further evidence that a thin reaction sheet front becomes highly wrinkled and convoluted by the turbulent flow field into a thick turbulent flame "brush" is provided from the Schlieren studies conducted by Heywood et al [1984].
 Experiments with propane-air mixture and hydrogen-air mixture indicate a turbulent flame thickness of 4 to 5 mm and 1.5 mm respectively.
-The lower flame thickness with hydrogen-air mixture is attributed its higher laminar burning velocity, whereby the increase in Da shifts the flame toward the flame Similar wrinkled regime. wrinkled structure has been observed by Namazian et al [1980] and Gatowski [1984] using Schlieren et al photography.
+The lower flame thickness with hydrogenair mixture is attributed its higher laminar burning velocity, whereby the increase in Da shifts the flame toward the wrinkled flame regime.
+Similar wrinkled structure has been observed by Namazian et al [1980] and Gatowski et al [1984] using Schlieren photography.
 The laser shadowgraphs acquired by Witze [1982] effectively captures the effect of spark location on the turbulent flame structure.
-Laser scattering experiments conducted by Smith [1982] reveal similar such wrinkled structure with the flame becoming increasingly finely wrinkled due to increase in engine speed on account of enhanced turbulence intensity and reduction in turbulence scale.
-The concept of wrinkled flame is shown in Fig 1.2.
-A thin laminar flame front of thickness (δ_L) is seen propagating into the unburned mixture, which is highly turbulent.
-The flame becomes increasingly distorted by the turbulent flow field through which it is propagating and develops a highly wrinkled and probably multiply-connected structure as shown to the left in Fig. 1.2, where δ_T is the thickness of the flame brush.

-Fig. 1.2 Concept of Wrinked/Flamelet Regime in the Premixed Turbulent Flame.
+Figure.
+1.2: Concept of Wrinked/Flamelet Regime in the Premixed Turbulent Flame.